chromium/chromium/components/viz/README.md

 }
 ```

-While this avoids repeated calls to `FeatureList::IsEnabled()` it breaks tests.
 The first time `IsMyFeatureEnabled()` is called from the test runner process the
-feature state is cached.
-If a later test uses `base::ScopedFeatureList` to
+feature state is cached within the static `enabled` variable.
+If a later test
-change the feature state, that change will not be reflected in
+uses `base::ScopedFeatureList` to change the feature state, that change will not
-`IsMyFeatureEnabled()` and the test will (most likely) fail.
-Test retries in a
+be reflected in `IsMyFeatureEnabled()` and the test will (most likely) fail.
-new test runner process will pass, adding hidden flake and slowing down CQ.

 ### Testing Viz Features